kenyee/requery-wiki/Query-examples.md

 }
 ```

-This is a very small set of examples of some basic queries that could be performed on the above:
+This is a very small set of examples of some basic queries that could be performed on the above: Note that depending on the query type the following types of data can be returned 1) a row count result (integer) 2) A entity object e.g. Person 3) A `Tuple` which is a result row with values readable by index or key.

 Counting the number of people entries in the table: